Who can apply to the program?

 Are students permitted to miss any time?

-Because of the duration and commitment this program entails, we ask students complete all three weeks with no absence, barring medical and family emergencies.
+Because of the duration and commitment this program entails, we ask students complete both weeks with no absence, barring medical and family emergencies.

 What kind of exposure can I expect when shadowing a physician?